habibcomsats/NVFlare/docs/programming_guide/system_architecture.rst

 System Architecture
 ###################

-NVIDIA FLARE is designed with the idea that less is more, using a spec based design principle to focus on what is essential (solutions to hard, tedious problems others do not want to solve) and to allow other people to be able to do what they want to do in real world applications.
+[BLINDED] FLARE is designed with the idea that less is more, using a spec based design principle to focus on what is essential (solutions to hard, tedious problems others do not want to solve) and to allow other people to be able to do what they want to do in real world applications.
 FL is an open ended space, so the spec based design allows others to bring their own implementations and solutions for various components.